-Supply chain risks will be managed through the implementation of a Supply Chain Management Plan.
+Supply chain risks will be managed through the implementation of the approved Supply Chain Management Plan.

-4.13 Solid Waste and Wastewater Management
+5.13 Solid Waste and Wastewater Management

-The construction of the Wind Farm and OHTL will result in the generation of waste due to excavations, packaging waste and small quantities of hazardous waste.
+The construction of the Wind Farms and OHTL will result in the generation of waste due to excavations, packaging waste and small quantities of hazardous waste.
 This will also include sanitary waste which will be contained in septic tanks prior to removal by a licensed wastewater contractor.